QuentinRa/blog.quentinra.dev/tools/latex/index.md

 An alternative to ```\[latex\]``` is ``\begin{equation}latex\end{equation}``.

-Space are useless in your latex code since the math parser will do what he wants, you should either use ``\ `` so slash followed by a space or use ``\quad`` (or `\,`, `\:`, ...).
+Spaces are useless in your latex code since the math parser will do what he wants, you should either use ``\ `` so slash followed by a space or use ``\quad`` (or `\,`, `\:`, ...).